 The Federal Aviation Administration (FAA) was created to develop the nation's air commerce system and promote aviation safety.
 As part of the Airport Development and Airway Trust Fund established by Congress in 1982, a comprehensive research and development program was put in place to maintain a safe and efficient air transportation system.
-In 2003, Congress passed Vision 100- Century of Aviation Reauthorization Act (P.L.
+In 2003, Congress passed Vision 100-Century of Aviation Reauthorization Act (P.L.
 108-176) that authorized funding for FAA's activities, including research and development, for fiscal years 2003-2007.
 P.L.
-108-176 also established the Next Generation Air Transportation System's Joint Planning and Development Office (JPDO) in Title VII, Aviation Research, to manage work related to planning, research, development and creation Air Transportation System.
+108-176 also established the Next Generation Air Transportation System's Joint Planning and Development Office (JPDO) in Title VII, Aviation Research, to manage work related to planning, research, development and creation of a transition plan for the implementation of the Next Generation Air Transportation System.